therealwolf42/blacklist/README.md

 # Smartsteem.com Blacklist

-Adding new accounts is possible by editing the `list.txt` via [PR](https://github.com/smartsteem/blacklist/pulls)
+Adding new accounts is possible by editing the `list.txt` via [PR](https://github.com/smartsteem/blacklist/pulls).

+Take a look at the GIF below for an explanation.

 ![](https://github.com/smartsteem/blacklist/blob/master/how_to.gif)